Odinaris/GVM/README.md

 ## How to use

-- Please see  see the comparison results before and after extraction in `demo_gvm.m`.
+- Please see the comparison results before and after extraction in `demo_gvm.m`.
 The experimental results demonstrate our code can achieve the feature of high capacity and lossless, which are referred in our paper.

 - You can run the  `demo_embed.m` to see the related results of embedding.
 In  `demo_embed.m`, the test image is `Boat_70.jpg`, which quality factor = 70.